Best Online Master’s Degrees in: Elementary Education

 Although a bachelor’s degree is required to become an elementary school teacher, some states require that educators work to receive a master’s degree during the first few years of their career.
 Elementary school teachers are responsible for teaching their students math, reading, and other basic subjects so they will be prepared for middle school.
 They prepare lesson plans, grade papers, administer tests, work with individual students, and enforce rules and teach proper behavior.

-The U.S. Bureau of Labor Statistics (BLS) reports that kindergarten and elementary teachers earned a median annual salary of $51,380 in 2010.
+The U.S. Bureau of Labor Statistics (BLS) reports that kindergarten and elementary teachers earned a median annual salary of $51,380.
 Employment of elementary educators is expected to increase 17%, or about as fast as average, between 2010 and 2020.
 The BLS expects an increase in employment because of an expected increase in the number of children enrolled in elementary school classes.
 However, this could vary by region.
 Salary and employment growth statistics are no guarantee of actual salary or employment opportunities, which are determined by the state of the economy and the needs of local schools.